-Aorus Pro is Gigabyte's newest motherboard in their lineup, and it has a lot of features to offer.
-It comes with the Intel Z390 chipset, an 11 phase power design for robust overclocking capabilities, dual M.2 slots for blazing-fast SSD/NVME storage solutions, 2x gigabit ethernet ports for lag-free gaming or streaming content across your network, 8+4pin ATX12V connector to support up to 600W of total power output (not including CPU), three RGB headers for LED lighting customization on your case interior or liquid cooling system bay reservoir components - just name it!
-This motherboard will have you covered whether you're looking to build a powerful workstation computer that can handle any workload thrown at it without.
+Gigabyte's latest motherboard, Aorus Pro, is packed with goodies.
+The Intel Z390 chipset, an 11-phase power architecture for stable overclocking, dual M.2, and more are all included.
+This motherboard has everything you could want: two slots for lightning-fast SSD/NVME storage solutions, two Gigabit Ethernet ports for lag-free gaming or streaming, an 8+4pin ATX12V connector to support up to 600W of total power output (not including CPU), and three RGB headers for LED lighting customization of your case interior or liquid cooling system bay reservoir components.
+If you want to construct a workstation PC that can handle any workload, this motherboard has you covered.

 Gigabyte Z390 Aorus Pro – Performance